will-henderson/genetic-programming/README.md

 # genetic-programming
 Uses genetic programming to solve problems

-main.cpp provides an example woth symbloic regression
+main.cpp provides an example with symbolic regression

 Generation.hpp is the main part of the genetic programming solver, the constructor creates the initial generation and nextGeneration performs reproduction for the next generation.